SwiftGuides/Disable-Firebase-Analytics/README.md

 Source :- https://stackoverflow.com/a/51719880/10422074

-For 2019, your Info.plist will have entries like this:
+For 2019, your Info.plist will have entries like this(Disables Permanently):
 ```swift
 <key>FIREBASE_ANALYTICS_COLLECTION_ENABLED</key>
 <string>NO</string>